-Risk in this area can arise from lack in management of financial resources.
-Strong internal controls, effective policy that meets with national guidance is in place to minimise risk in this area along with training and induction, compliance with regulations and statutory returns and continuous reviews to ensure that the Trust mitigate any risk and ensures best value for our pupils at all times.
+Risk in this area can arise from a lack in management of financial resources.
+Strong internal controls and effective policies meeting national guidance are in place to minimise risk in this area along with appropriate training and induction.
+Compliance with regulations and statutory returns is closely monitored continuous reviews are undertaken to ensure that the Trust mitigates any risks and ensures the best value is achieved for our pupils at all times.